-Although no fatal flaws were found with any of the pipeline routes or alternatives, all pipeline routes through untransformed vegetation should be regarded as least favourable options and routes should whenever possible traverse transformed habitats in order to minimise impacts on terrestrial ecology and heritage resources.
+Although no fatal flaws were found with any of the pipeline routes or alternatives, all pipeline routes that pass through untransformed vegetation should be regarded as least favourable options.
+Routes should whenever possible traverse transformed habitats in order to minimise impacts on terrestrial ecology and heritage resources.